 Here’s an example using one of my books.

-My previous keywords had my book listed at the wrong end of thousands of books, so it was almost impossible to find.
+My previous keywords had my book listed at the wrong end of thousands of books, making it almost impossible to find.

 But seven new keyword phrases got my book up into at least the top 20 search results.